kubawitek132-rgb/about-market-mt-bot/README.md

 The end time is exclusive.
 These session ranges are calculated from the same XAUUSD 5-minute reference data used by the bot.

+## Previous Day High / Low breakouts

+- A Previous Day High or Low alert requires the close of a fully completed five-minute candle beyond that level.
+- The workflow polls every five minutes, so the alert is sent on the first run after that M5 candle closes.

 ## Intraday Session Breakouts